 That’s pretty impressive for a show that upholds the much-outdated idea that fire, water, air, and earth are elements.

-Anyway, here are a few things that, during my binge, made my brain go, “No, that’s not right.”
-Even amidst a clearly fictional – or rather fantastic – story that I very much hope Netflix does not pull a Shyamalan on, whenever their adaptation comes out.
+Anyway, here are a few things that made my brain go “No, that’s not right.” even while watching a clearly fictional — or rather, fantastic — story.

 Book 1: Water

 Come the end of this Book, we’re at the North Pole, or the version of the North Pole in the ATLA universe.
 Whose world looks like this:

 It’s not clear exactly when the season finale takes place, except that it has to be after the Winter Solstice, when Roku warns Aang about Sozin’s Comet, which will return by the end of next summer.
 And Appa starts shedding for spring partway through Book 2.
 So it’s still winter up there.

 Instead, what kicked me out of my suspension of disbelief was the Moon.
 Specifically, the following exchange about it: